-Media stocks may feel a bit put out these days, but we found that are outperforming, and attracting hedge funds.
+Media stocks may feel a bit put out these days, but we found some that are outperforming and attracting hedge funds.

 The news is in quite a state.
 Once alternative outlets within the digital landscape have transformed, becoming go-to resources for breaking stories.
 And they're even luring top talent away from leading papers.